See where abortions are banned and legal — and where it’s still in limbo | KRDO

 (CNN) — Following the Supreme Court’s June 2022 decision in Dobbs v.
 Jackson Women’s Health Organization, which eliminated a constitutional right to abortion nationwide, nearly two dozen US states have banned or limited access to the procedure.
 States where abortion is most limited report higher rates of maternal and infant mortality, as well as greater economic insecurity.

-From here, a six-week ban will replace Florida’s current 15-week ban on May 1.
-The US Supreme Court will rule on access to the abortion pill later this year.
+On May 1, a six-week ban took effect in Florida, replacing a 15-week ban.
+Later this year, the US Supreme Court will rule on access to the abortion pill.

 CNN is tracking these legal challenges as they make their way through the courts.
 Here’s where abortion access currently stands in the United States.